 Set off on a full-day trip from Budapest to one of Hungary’s most popular tourist destinations: the renowned porcelain city Herend and Lake Balaton, Central Europe’s largest freshwater lake.

-In Tihany, follow your knowledgeable host on a guided tour of the Benedictine Abbey.
+In Tihany, follow your knowledgeable guide on a tour of the Benedictine Abbey.
 The monastery was founded in 1055 by King Andrew I of Hungary and he is buried in its crypt.
 The Abbey was reconstructed in 1754 in a Baroque style.

 |Adults||Children less than 12 years old||Infants less than 2 years old|